KRM7/gapp/docs/miscellaneous.md

 global pseudo-random number generator instance.
 This PRNG instance can be accessed as `rng::prng`.
-There are also several utility functions for generating random numbers using the engine in the `rng` namespace, so the generator doesn't have to be used directly.
+There are also several utility functions for generating random numbers using the engine in the `rng` namespace, so this generator doesn't have to be used directly.

 The methods of the PRNG and all of the random generation